- Treasurer’s Report

 - Leanne Reynolds suggests a Nextdoor.com and Constant Contact announcement to inform residents about the public unveiling at the City Council once it is scheduled.

 - Lorna Vartanian (President of Rossmoyne Mountain Homeowners Association) and Mirna Stanley (President of Verdugo Woodlands West Homeowners Association) both want a joint meeting with the Landmark Subcommittee after the unveiling, to be attended by their respective members and RCPOA members.

 - Cheryl has contacted Darlene Sanchez (Principal Economic Development Officer, City of Glendale) about the possibility of holding the meeting at the Civic Center.

-- Other nearby homeowners groups are also affected such as the Glenn Knolls HOA.
+- Other nearby homeowners groups are also affected such as the Glen Knolls HOA.

 - Open discussion

 - Bruce Hinckley: We need to obtain a timetable of milestones (i.e., from due dates for environmental studies to construction).

 - Leanne Reynolds: What is the approval process?